jeygith/cleanuperr/variables.md

 - Required: No.

 > [!WARNING]
-> Setting `QUEUECLEANER__IMPORT_FAILED_DELETE_PRIVATE=true` means you don't care about seeding, ratio, H&R and potentially losing your tracker account.
+> Setting `QUEUECLEANER__IMPORT_FAILED_DELETE_PRIVATE=true` means you don't care about seeding, ratio, H&R and potentially losing your private tracker account.

 #### **`QUEUECLEANER__IMPORT_FAILED_IGNORE_PATTERNS`**
 - Patterns to look for in failed import messages that should be ignored.